Research Programs

 Papers

-Two manuscripts in peer review (the observability-accuracy gradient + the 55-domain extension), the original Emergent Precision paper under cultural consultation, and the songlines paper held pending cultural consultation.
+Papers in this program are at varying stages; the original Emergent Precision paper under cultural consultation, and the songlines paper held pending cultural consultation.
 See the papers page for the current list.

 Explore the observability gradient →